-Zip file with all User Guide and associated files
+Zip file with User Guide and all associated files

 A library of example CDASH CRFs has been created in several different data collection systems, including paper examples.
 The CDASH team plans to update the CDASH UG Example CRF library with additional examples as they become available.